JuliaPy/MicroMamba.jl/README.md

 ## Example

-The following example creates a new environment in `./env` and installs Python into it.
+The following command creates a new environment in `./env` and installs Python into it.

 ```julia
 run(MicroMamba.cmd(`--prefix ./env create python --yes --channel conda-forge`))